UNIONS: The impact of systematic errors on weak-lensing peak counts: Introduction

-This paper is the first one studying several weak-lensing systematics and uncertainty, their effect on peak counts, and the resulting constraints on cosmological parameters from the UNIONS/CFIS galaxy survey.
-In addition, we develop a novel method to locally calibrate the measured shear, including shear and selection biases.
-We investigate mitigation schemes for these effects and quantify biases in cosmological parameters.
-This paper is organized as follows: in Sects.~\ref{sec:data} and \ref{sec:simu}, we describe the data and simulations used in this work, respectively.
+This paper is organized as follows: In Sects.~\ref{sec:data} and \ref{sec:simu} we describe the data and simulations used in this work, respectively.
 In Sect.~\ref{sec:peaks} we describe the measurement of weak-lensing peak counts.
-In Sect.~\ref{sec:shear}, we introduce local shear calibration and its comparison to the standard global calibration.
-In Sect.~\ref{sec:results}, we present results for each of the studied biases and uncertainties and discuss mitigation methods.
+In Sect.~\ref{sec:shear} we introduce local shear calibration and compare it to the standard global calibration.
+In Sect.~\ref{sec:results} we present results for each of the studied biases and uncertainties and discuss mitigation methods.
 Finally, we draw our conclusions in Sect.~\ref{conclu}.